rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ---

 **1:21 PM, March 21, 2014**
 On a guided trip to [Mistaya Lodge](/events/Mistaya_March-2014), we toured up to a col that overlooked the northern part of the Wapta Icefield.
-Mistaya, way up the Blaeberry valley and accessed by helicopter from Golden, is actually fairly close to Bow Hut, where I’d just done my mountaineering course.
+Mistaya, way up the Blaeberry valley and accessed by helicopter from Golden, is actually fairly close to Bow Hut, where I’d just done the mountaineering course.
 I took a photo of the vista, where a guide said you could see Peyto Hut.
 Not knowing exactly where to look—a metal-hut needle in an expansive snow-covered alpine haystack—I gave up searching and stashed my camera.

 At the end of the ski week, the guides presented us with two options for the final day: to ski up and over the same col, then traverse across a glacier to exit via Peyto Lake to a waiting shuttle, or to ski a final day near the lodge then fly out back to Golden.
-I opted for the second choice but was nonetheless intrigued by the idea of traversing glaciers on skis in winter—still beyond my skill set but perhaps something that could one day come into range.
+I opted for the second choice but was nonetheless intrigued by the idea of traversing glaciers on skis in winter—still beyond my skill set but gradually coming into range.

 A few years later, some friends and I undertook a self-guided traverse of the Wapta icefield and stayed at Peyto hut on the first night.
 After that trip, I revisited my Mistaya photos and—now knowing exactly where to look—found Peyto hut in my photo, a small dark dot, easily mistaken for a rock outcropping.